National, regional, and international project funding programs

 Associations, foundations

-Non-profit associations, foundations and non-governmental organizations support research through calls for projects.
-Here are a few examples:
+Non-profit associations, foundations, and non-governmental organizations support research through calls for projects.
+Some examples:

-The Fondation Maison des Sciences de l'Homme and RFIEA (Réseau français des instituts d'études avancées) announce the online launch of the "Fund it" platform, dedicated to funding research in SHS, at the end of May 2016.
+The Fondation Maison des Sciences de l’Homme and the RFIEA (French Network of Institutes for Advanced Studies) announce the launch of the "Fund it" platform, dedicated to funding research in the social sciences and humanities, at the end of May 2016.

-This platform centralizes on a single site all calls for applications for research stays in France and abroad, as well as all calls for projects to obtain funding for individual or collaborative research.
+This platform centralizes on a single site all calls for applications relating to research stays in France and abroad, as well as all calls for projects to obtain funding for individual or collaborative research.

 Mobility See more